gorodnichy/LA-R-KerasNN/README.md

 # LA-R-KerasNN
 Learn and Apply Keras/Tensorflow in R/RStudio Efficiently!
+---

-`Learn and Apply Keras/Tensorflow in R/RStudio Efficiently!`
+'Learn and Apply Keras/Tensorflow in R/RStudio Efficiently'
 Using complete prewritten codes and your own data,
 With focus on sequential and text data processing